-I’m particularly interested in how project work can be developed to resolve systemic problems at their root.
-I continue to be enthusiastic and hopeful about contributing to a society which values all humans, is equitable, is ecologically sustainable and which gives primacy to wellbeing, quality of life and discovery.
+I’m interested in how project work can be developed to resolve systemic problems at their root.
+I continue to be enthusiastic and hopeful about contributing to a society which values all humans, is equitable, ecologically sustainable and gives primacy to wellbeing, quality of life and discovery.

-It will probably come as no surprise to learn that I enjoy reading science fiction, writing poetry, finding new music to listen to, playing racket sports and spending time with my family and friends.
+I enjoy reading science fiction, writing poetry, finding new music, playing racket sports and spending time with family & friends.